BioMedBERT/biomedbert/notes/biomed/notes_on_specter.md

 Model uses citations but does not require any citation information.
 Example of tasks where the model outpower state-of-the-art : topic classification, citation prediction, and recommendation.

-In addition, relese of **Scidoc**: Collection of data sets and an evaluation suite for documentlevel embeddings in the scientific domain.
+In addition, release of **Scidoc**: Collection of data sets and an evaluation suite for documentlevel embeddings in the scientific domain.
 Covers seven document-level tasks ranging from citation prediction, to document classification and recommendation.

 ## 2 Model
 - Transformer model architecture as basis of encoding the input paper